-(1) In General.-It shall be a violation of section 19(a)(1) of the Consumer Product Safety Act (15 U.S.C.
-2068(a)(1)) for any person to which this subsection applies to manufacture, sell, contract to sell or resell, lease, sublet, offer, provide for use, or otherwise place in the stream of commerce a crib that is not in compliance with a standard promulgated under subsection (b).

-(2) Persons to which subsection applies.-This sub-

-section applies to any person that-
+- (1) IN GENERAL.-It shall be a violation of section 19(a)(1) of the Consumer Product Safety Act (15 U.S.C.
+2068(a)(1)) for any person to which this subsection applies to manufacture, sell, contract to sell or resell, lease, sublet, offer, provide for use, or otherwise place in the stream of commerce a crib that is not in compliance with a standard promulgated under subsection (b). - (2) Persons to which subsection applies.-This subsection applies to any person thatto sell cribs;

-(A) manufactures, distributes in commerce, or contracts to sell cribs;
+(A) manufactures, distributes in commerce, or contracts